Japan sends military planes for evacuation of citizens in South Sudan

 While Japan has chartered commercial aircraft and used the prime minister's Boeing 747 jumbo in the past to evacuate Japanese in danger overseas, it would be the furthest and only the second rescue mission by military aircraft.

-The rescue would be another sign that Japan's defense force is increasing its ability to conduct operations far from home, as the government considers a relaxation of constitutional constraints on the military.
+The rescue would be another sign that Japan's defence force is increasing its ability to conduct operations far from home, as the government considers a relaxation of constitutional constraints on the military.

 A contingent of 350 Japanese army engineers in South Sudan, who are rebuilding roads and other infrastructure as part of a peace keeping operation, will remain for now, Nakatani said.